InspiryThemes/realhomes-docs/docs/set-up-submit-property-page-modern.md

 - Publish the page once it is ready.

-- Now you need to navigate to **Dashboard → Appearance → Customizer** and look for Members panel.
+- Now you need to navigate to **Dashboard → Real Homes → Customize Settings** and look for Members panel.
 This panel contains Submit Property section where you can configure related settings.

 **Some important things to note here:**